Use case

 Tool calling on free OSS models

 The OpenAI-compatible endpoint accepts the standard tools / function-calling parameters and translates them to whatever provider serves the call.
-The Llama and Mixtral NIM models support tool calls, so your agent's tool schema reaches a free model unchanged — you don't rewrite anything to move a tool-using loop onto the free tier.
+The Llama and Mixtral NIM models support tool calls, so your agent's tool schema reaches an open NIM model unchanged — you don't rewrite anything to move a tool-using loop onto the $0-rate lane.

 The honest limitation: smaller open-source models are less reliable than frontier models at complex multi-tool orchestration.
 Give a model a handful of well-described tools and a simple loop and the OSS models do fine.
 Give it a large tool catalog, deeply nested arguments, and a long chain where one wrong tool choice cascades, and the gap widens — frontier models hold that together more consistently.
 The practical rule is the same as the cost rule: free OSS for the simple, high-volume tool steps; a pinned frontier model for the orchestration-heavy planning that decides which tools to call and in what order.

-The free tier covers 110+ open-source models hosted on NVIDIA NIM.
+InferAll catalogs 118+ open-source models hosted on NVIDIA NIM — all billed at $0 input/$0 output.
 The ones that come up most often for agent workloads:

 • meta/llama-3.1-70b-instruct — strongest free general-purpose model on the roster for tool-use and reasoning-adjacent steps.